Saccilotto/bash-artifacts/README.md

 # bash-artifacts
+The scripts made assume you have cloned or moved this repository to your HOME folder.

-A reposistory for storing my scripting evolution's resulting artefacts.
+A repository for storing my scripting evolution and resulting artefacts.